 Chris is the chair of the firm’s Construction Industry Group.
 In this role, Chris leads the dozens of attorneys who practice in all areas related to construction.
 Chris works with several homebuilders and developers on all facets of project development from acquisition to forming planned communities and home sales.
 Chris counsels homebuilders and remodelers on matters including contracts, compliance with the Pennsylvania Home Improvement Consumer Protection Act (HICPA), and related litigation.
 He also has experience representing clients in construction code matters, including interpretation and responding to alleged code violations.

-Prior to joining Barley Snyder, Chris was director of government affairs for the York County Builders Association where he was responsible for keeping members informed of current law or proposed changes affecting the residential building industry.
-Chris then went on to serve as executive director of the late state Sen. Mike Waugh’s capitol office where he was involved in policy development and legislation, including changes to the Pennsylvania Construction Code Act, the Home Improvement Consumer Protection Act and the Pennsylvania Municipalities Planning Code.
+Prior to joining Barley Snyder, Chris was director of government affairs for the York County Builders Association where he was responsible for keeping members informed of current laws or proposed changes affecting the residential building industry.
+Chris then went on to serve as executive director to the late State Senator Michael L. Waugh, working in the Senator’s capitol office where he was involved in policy development and legislation, including changes to the Pennsylvania Construction Code Act, the Home Improvement Consumer Protection Act and the Pennsylvania Municipalities Planning Code.

 - “Landlord-Tenant Law: From Lease to Eviction”, CLE Program Harrisburg (March 2017)

 - “Common Legal Issues for New Businesses”, PA Treasury’s Small Business Initiative at York College (October 2016)